Overview

 sudo systemctl stop systemd-resolved

-Depending on the system & version you may also want to ensure the following line dns=default
+Depending on the system and version, you may also want to ensure the following line dns=default

 is in Network Manager configuration.